CarbonixUAV/carbonix-aws-libs/README.md

 - **AthenaHandler**: A utility for querying AWS Athena databases and managing query results.
 - **GlueCrawlerHandler**: A utility for managing AWS Glue Crawlers for log data processing.
 - **AuroraHandler**: A utility for interacting with AWS RDS Aurora for log and flight data storage.
+- **S3Handler**: A utility for managing AWS S3 buckets and objects.

 ## Installation